-These steps can be tailored easily to specific company and industry needs in order to make sure that company’s comply to laws and regulations that govern various industries.
-Many of the risks employees face in the workplace are easy to spot and do not require a complex solution.
+These steps can be tailored easily to company and industry needs in order to make sure companies comply with laws and regulations that govern different industries.
+Many of the risks employees face in the workplace are easy to spot and don’t require a complex solution.

-1. Identify the hazards:
+1. Identify the Hazards:

 Establish groups that are affected by the risks and hazards you identified in your search.
 To see the bigger picture, understand that there are groups outside of your workplace that might be harmed if corrective action is not taken.

 The HSE provides some examples of groups that could be harmed:

 - Various types of employees – new employees, expectant mothers, those with disabilities all face different types of risks in the workplace.

 3. Establish Control Measures:

 Identify how you manage the risks at present and what further steps might be required to reduce the risks further as noted by law.